 Health Services Call 734.764.8320 to schedule or talk about a health concern.

-The International Center helps international students to navigate immigration regulations and provides workshops on U.S. academic and cultural issues.
+The International Center (IC) helps international students to navigate immigration regulations and provides workshops on U.S. academic and cultural issues.
 The IC also is where students would go for an I-20 extension, reduced course load requests, and OPT and CPT requests.

 LSA Opportunity Hub helps LSA students find ways to enhance their liberal arts education, both inside and outside of the classroom, through courses and opportunites.
 The Hub helps students connect with alumni and find internships as a few examples of what they offer.

 Transfer Tips information for new Transfer Students from the Office of New Student Programs.
 You can also access past newsletters which contain a variety of information.

 The University Career Center offers both online and in-person resources to help you explore, decide, and prepare for your career following your time as a student at the University of Michigan.
 With career guides, assessment tools, alumni profiles, and more, you can check out the Career Center website for online guidance and information on possible events and presentations that can increase your knowledge about your options.
 Furthermore, there are online resources available to help you find jobs, internships, enhance your networking skills and practice interviewing.